By Karen Rubin, with Eric Leiberman and Sarah Falter

 You feel a oneness with the pilgrims, as you walk in their footsteps.
 It all becomes a matter of personal challenge and self-discipline, mind over matter, just as it would have been for the pilgrims 600 years ago when these sites were built.
 Each step engages you with the human dimension in time, space and substance.

-And I can’t help thinking about the people who actually built all of this.
+And I can’t stop thinking about the people who actually built all of this.

-So much surprises me about the Inca Trail trek, but most of all was the number of Inca sites – resting places along the pilgrimage route, defensive forts built by Pachacuti Inca Yupanqui, the ninth ruler of the Inca, in the mid-1400s in support of Machu Picchu his greatest project– that we encounter.
-Like Machu Picchu, they were rescued from the overgrowth after 400 years being abandoned to Nature.
+So much surprises me about the Inca Trail trek, but most of all is the number of Inca sites – resting places along the pilgrimage route, defensive forts built by Pachacuti Inca Yupanqui, the ninth ruler of the Inca, in the mid-1400s in support of Machu Picchu, his most monumental project– that we encounter.
+Like Machu Picchu, they were reclaimed from the overgrowth after 400 years being abandoned to Nature.
 How meticulously they were restored (not rebuilt) by the government– so that we could better appreciate the society, the culture and the history in their context.

-You read about these sites, see photographs of it (indeed, the photos archeologist Hiram Bingham published of Machu Picchu, “The Lost City of the Inca”, is what inspired the excavations and spurred this multi-million dollar tourism industry that supports preservation and conservation).
-But it is only when you are physically here, climbing the steep stone steps, seeing how they are built into these mountains, the scale and the precision with which they were built 600 years ago, feeling the stone, that you can understand and can appreciate.
+You read about these sites, see photographs of it (indeed, the photos archaeologist Hiram Bingham published of Machu Picchu, “The Lost City of the Inca”, is what inspired the excavations and spurred this multi-million dollar tourism industry that supports preservation and conservation).
+But it is only when you are physically here, climbing the steep stone steps, seeing how they are built into these mountains, the scale and the precision with which they were built 600 years ago, feeling the stone, that you can understand and can appreciate this achievement of human endeavor.

 The story unfolds as we haul ourselves up the heights, over mountain passes and down onto plateaus.

 Lizandro says, “Okay, team.”
-Giorgio calls us “Family” and we are off and in no time at all, we are as we set out on the Inca Trail.
+Giorgio calls us “Family” and we are off and in no time at all, we are a family as we set out on the Inca Trail.

 Bring two water bottles (they provide boiled drinking water to fill).
 Bring layers and hats for cold and warm weather; expect rain or mist (you trek through the Cloud Forest).
-The first two nights camping are likely to be cold – the sleeping bags are excellent quality winter grade but I was thrilled with my the warm knee-high alpaca wool socks I bought for $4 at the shop just before starting the hike).
-A headlamp is a must.
-I loved the Black Diamond Astro 300 lumens from REI)
+The first two nights camping are likely to be cold – the sleeping bags are excellent quality winter grade but I am thrilled with the warm knee-high alpaca wool socks I had bought for $4 at the shop just before starting the hike).
+A headlamp is a must – I love the Black Diamond Astro 300 lumens from REI)

-Bring altitude sickness medicine (there is a prescription medicine, but I was happy with the Sorojchi Pills you can purchase over-the-counter in Cuzco), also people bring coca leaves or candy; have ibuprofen on hand.
+Bring altitude sickness medicine (there is a prescription medicine, but I am happy with the Sorojchi Pills you can purchase over-the-counter in Cuzco), also people bring coca leaves or candy; have Ibuprofen on hand.

 Definitely do what you can to prepare yourself physically (and mentally).
 As I was walking up/down the hill for an hour, I was contemplating doing this for 9 more hours and it wasn’t a pleasant thought.
 I resigned myself to feeling very uncomfortable for 12 hours, and that in itself was comforting.

-The permits to do the Inca Trail trek are limited to 500 a day for all the trekking companies and get booked up months in advance.
-This is roughly made up of 200 tourists and 300 porters, guides and support staff.
-There’s also a limit to the number of visitors allowed to enter the site of Machu Picchu – capped at 5000 people per day.
+The permits to do the Inca Trail trek are limited to 500 a day for all the trekking companies (this amounts to 200 trekkers and 300 porters, guides and staff) and get booked up months in advance.

 Next: Setting Out on the Inca Trail